Organiser: Ben McMillan

 - Understand how computer hardware implements numerical operations and the implications for numerical software

-- Implement software to solve physics problems, including those that involve partial differential equations
+- Select appropriate algorithms to solve physics problems, including those that involve partial differential equations

 - Be able to test your code and determine the size of numerical errors.